victor-porcar/Tech-Talk-Arthas-Tool/README.md

 ## Typical USE CASES

-### Intercept calls to a method and show params and return value (watch command)
+### Intercept calls to a method and show PARAMS, RETURN value and EXCEPTIONS (if thrown)

-Let's assume this function in class (com.test.MyClass) which is called very often
+To do this we'll use `watch` command Let's assume this function in class (com.test.MyClass) which is called very often

 ```java